hisamsabouni/macroLectures/README.md

 If you have any questions feel free to email me at hisam.sabouni@cgu.edu

-I am an adjunct professor at Claremont Graduate Universtiy in the department of economic sciences.
+I am a Clinical Assistant Professor at Claremont Graduate Universtiy in the department of economic sciences.

 [Lecture 1: An introduction to macroeconomics with R](https://github.com/hisamsabouni/macroLectures/blob/master/lecture_1.pdf)